cogentcore/core/README.md

 * Using the basic 64bit geom from fogleman/gg -- the `github.com/go-gl/mathgl/mgl32/` math elements (vectors, matricies) which build on the basic `golang.org/x/image/math/f32` did not have appropriate 2D rendering transforms etc.

 * Using 64bit floats for coordinates etc because the spec says you need those for the "high quality" transforms, and Go defaults to them, and it just makes life easier -- won't have so crazy many coords in 2D space as we might have in 3D, where 32bit makes more sense and optimizes GPU hardware.
+	+ shiny uses highly optimized rendering with either 32bit floats or ints -- later could look into it

 * The SVG default coordinate system has 0,0 at the upper-left.
 The default 3D coordinate system flips the Y axis so 0,0 is at the lower left effectively (actually it uses center-based coordinates so 0,0 is in the center of the image, effectively -- everything is defined by the camera anyway)